 - Time travel to the early Showa period!

-It takes 1hour by train from Tokyo by taking the Shinkansen ”Hikari” bullet train.
-After that, you change trains (Tōkaidō Main Line to Ōigawa Railway) to get to Shin-Kanaya station for another 30 min!
+It takes 1 hour by train from Tokyo by taking the Hikari bullet train.
+Take the Tokaido Main line to Oigawa Railway to get to Shin-kanaya station in 30 minutes.

 Kanaya is famous for its green tea.
 It was the season for newly harvested tea, so there was a free Kayana tea service in front of the station.
-Kanaya tea has a sweet and refreshing taste in itself.
-The combination of the tea and the hospitality from the girls helped relieve my fatigue from the trip.
+Kanaya tea has a sweet and refreshing taste.
+The combination of the tea and the hospitality from the girls helped relieve me of my fatigue.

 I bought an SL Express ticket at the “Plaza Loco” in front of the station.
 You can also buy some souvenirs and Ekiben (packed lunches) there.

 This area is a reproduction of Kanaya’s station and platform around the mid 1970s.

 In the waiting room of the Shin-Kanaya station, you’ll find a cute little coffee stand called 「This Is Café」 .
 I recommend the “SL latte,” decorated with SL art made from cocoa powder.
 It’s so KAWAII!
 They use a very rare espresso machine and it tastes so good.
 You can bring the coffee on the train or drink it while you relax in the waiting room.